 With N26 Business accounts, there are no hidden fees, so you can enjoy worry-free cashback on all your business expenses.

 N26 Business cashback

 Running your own small business can be hard—banking doesn’t have to be.
 N26 Business accounts are specifically designed to help freelancers get the extra support they need.
 Enjoy 0.1% cashback on all card payments, or 0.5% cashback for Business Metal customers.
-Sign up in as little as 8 minutes, and start earning cashback right away.
+Sign up in minutes, and start earning cashback right away.